-Texas-born artist Jonathon Kimbrell was raised in West Texas surrounded by dirt, oil fields and incredible roots music.
-Upon graduating from McMurry University in 2004 with a Bachelor of Fine Arts Degree in Studio Art, he relocated to North Texas and established himself as a full-time working fine artist and graphic designer.
+Jonathon Kimbrell was born and raised in West Texas surrounded by dirt, oil fields and incredible roots music.
+Upon graduating from McMurry University in 2004 with a Bachelor of Fine Arts Degree in Studio Art, he relocated to North Texas and established himself as a full-time working artist and graphic designer.

-Kimbrell currently occupies time and space in Dallas, Texas and is working on an MFA in Visual Communication at Texas A&M University-Commerce, slated to graduate Summer 2021.
+Kimbrell currently occupies time and space in Dallas, Texas.
+He is completing an MFA in Visual Communication at Texas A&M University-Commerce, slated to graduate August 2021.